Vukosavljev/Boxes/README.md

 Used plain HTML, CSS and JS.

-Fabric.js library is usedF for canvas.
+Fabric.js library is used for canvas.